Kenmore Village: Downtown Development Project

 If you have any questions, contact Community Development Director Debbie Bent at 425-398-8900 or email@example.com.

 Leasing Retail Space in the Pavilion Building: The City is working with JSH Properties to find a tenant to lease 1100 square feet of retail space within the new pavilion building.
 Additional information on the retail space and contact information for JSH properties is available from the following link.

 As part of the completion of the Kenmore Village downtown project, restriping on 68th Avenue NE between NE 181st Street and NE 182nd Street adds new on-street parking.
 All new on-street parking will be limited to two hours on weekdays between 6:00 a.m. and 8:00 p.m.

 Spencer 68 Apartments + Lofts

-On the 4.75-acre upper, residential portion of Kenmore Village, MainStreet Property Group LLC is moving full steam ahead on the Spencer 68 Apartments + Lofts project.
-The first phase of development includes:
+On the 4.75-acre upper, residential portion of Kenmore Village, MainStreet Property Group LLC is moving full steam ahead on completing the Spencer 68 Apartments + Lofts project.
+The first phase of development was completed in Fall 2015 and includes:

-- Street frontage improvements on 68th Avenue NE & NE 182nd Street; and
+- Street frontage improvements on 68th Avenue NE & NE 182nd Street

 Lower Portion of Kenmore Village